loganmc10/openshift-edge-installer/edge/README.md

 # Purpose
-This playbook installs a spoke cluster.
+This playbook installs an edge cluster.
 # Usage
 Example install config files are provided in ```install-config-sno-example.yaml``` and ```install-config-standard-example.yaml```